anchasta/so-jetpack-stats-only/readme.txt

 == Changelog ==

+= 2014.04.16 =

+* adjusted Jetpack version definition (to 2.9.3) to comply to new Jetpack "rules" (i.e. warning emails that threaten to turn off the service)
+* some bug fixes
+* adjusted text in some strings
+* remove 3rd-party folder: bloat
+* removed _inc/lib folder: bloat
+* removed redundant scripts
+* edited FAQ

 = 2014.04.14 =

 * new fork of Jetpack 2.9.3, which addresses the issue that new users could no longer activate version 2014.01.12 as reported on Github [issue 2](https://github.com/senlin/so-jetpack-stats-only/issues/2)